Abandoned carts - shopping trolley graphic

-After all the work you put in to create a great online store — sourcing stock, setting up product pages, analysing your checkout flow, the list goes on — how is it still possible that so many potential customers are abandoning their cart?
+You’ve built a great online store — sourced stock, set up product pages, analysed your checkout flow and the list goes on.
+You’ve done everything right.
+However, so many potential customers are abandoning their cart.

-Driving traffic to your store is important, but getting them to convert is another ball game.
-Cart abandonment is frustratingly common in online retail — we have the stats below.
+Here’s the hot tip.
+Driving traffic to your store is important, but getting customers to convert is another ball game.
+Cart abandonment is frustratingly common in online retail — see stats below.

-But the good news is, there are ways to recover abandoned carts.
-Win back your sales online with this guide to shopping cart recovery.
+Luckily, there are proven strategies to recover abandoned carts.
+You can start winning back online sales with this guide to shopping cart recovery.

 Shopping cart abandonment rate statistics